Wednesday, May 6, 2015

 We bought tickets at the ticket counter.

-Rock City Adult General Admission cost $42.49 that included tax for one day
+Rock City Adult General Admission costs $42.49, which includes tax, for one day.

-We had a great time this was the hubby first visit.
+We had a great time.
+This was the Hubby's first visit.

 Flowering Trees

-We walked through many tight spaces between rocks, we climbed many stairs, walked across a swinging bridge and view seven states from one spot.
+We walked through many tight spaces between rocks, climbed many stairs, and walked across a swinging bridge, from which we could view seven states from one spot.

 There were many tight walkways and many stairs

-There were many places that a wheelchair or stroller could not go.
+There were many places where a wheelchair or stroller could not go.

 Panning for gold

-We met a couple from Chicago the man took our picture in front of the waterfall.
+We met a couple from Chicago, and the man took our picture in front of the waterfall.

-I was using my telephoto lens and he had a regular lens.
+I was using my telephoto lens, and he had a regular lens.
 We swapped the lens so he could take our picture with my camera.
-When finished we swapped lens, we both were using a Nikon Camera.
+When finished, we swapped lenses; we both were using a Nikon Camera.

 There were seven flags to represent the states that we saw: